onlinegurucool/onlinegurucool.github.io/tutorial/sass/index.md

 # SASS
-Sass stands for `(Syntactically Awesome StyleSheets)`

-Sass (Syntactically Awesome Stylesheets) is a style sheet language initially designed by Hampton Catlin and developed by Natalie Weizenbaum in 2016.
+Sass stands for `(Syntactically Awesome StyleSheets)`.
+A style sheet language initially designed by Hampton Catlin and developed by Natalie Weizenbaum in 2016.
 After its initial versions, Weizenbaum and Chris Eppstein continued to extend Sass with SassScript, a simple scripting language used in Sass files.

 Sass Stable release in March 28, 2016.